dzur658/Polaris-4B-Preview-IQ-GGUF/README.md

 # Polaris-4B-Preview-IQ-GGUF
-Repository for associated scripts and files used to make my GGUF quantizations.
+Repository for associated scripts and files used to make my GGUF quantizations for the Polaris-4B preview model.
 Check out the associated [hugging face 🤗](https://huggingface.co/dzur658/Polaris-4B-Preview-IQ-GGUF) repository to downloads the quantizations!

 # Modelfile Settings
 *Note it is incredibly important to use these modelfile settings when running in Olama to preserve the unique characteristics of the Polaris model.*
+**Make sure to replace the `FROM` line path with the path to your gguf file.**

 ### Modelfile
 ```